Working

 Barking aside, Boxers are quite vocal dogs.
 They’re known to make all manner of growling noises.
 Rather than an expression of fear or aggression, these noises are just how many Boxers communicate.

-Boxers enjoy problem-solving, though many dogs have a stubborn streak that can make them uncooperative with certain tasks.
+Boxers enjoy problem-solving, though many dogs have a stubborn streak which can make them uncooperative with certain tasks.

 Classed as a high-energy dog breed, Boxers are also very energetic; they love to run and play for hours on end.